 Dear PHP Readers,

-We hope we have been helpful as a trusted information source and orchestrator of attention through these difficult times.
-PHP will continue to educate and entertain in 2021.
-We resume publication on Monday, January 4, 2021 after our winter publishing break.
-Again, thank you for reading, writing, and subscribing to PHP.
+We hope we have been helpful and even entertaining as a trusted information source and orchestrator of attention through these interesting times.
+PHP will continue to educate and entertain in 2024.
+We resume publication on Monday, January 8, 2024 after our winter publishing break.
+Again, thank you for reading, writing, listening, subscribing to and circulating PHP.

-Do you have thoughts, questions, comments, or topics you’d like us to cover?
-Please send me your ideas at firstname.lastname@example.org.
+If you have thoughts, questions, comments, or topics you’d like us to cover, please send them to me at firstname.lastname@example.org.

 Please remain healthy and safe.
 Happy Holidays.